numToStr/Comment.nvim/README.md

 > Run `:h commentstring` for more help

-2. You can also use this plugin interface to store both line and block commentstring.
+2. You can also use this plugin interface to store both line and block commentstring for the filetype.
 You can treat this as a more powerful version of the `commentstring`

 ```lua
 local lang = require('Comment.lang')